Freedom to Learn Foundation

 Hosting workshops, training, and community events to educate students, parents, and educators about the dangers of censorship and the importance of diverse perspectives.

 We create public programming that helps people understand the scope and stakes of censorship in America today.
-Through public forums, classroom presentations, and digital campaigns, we illuminate how book bans often target communities of color and LGBTQ+ youth, suppress historical truth, and silence critical perspectives.
+Through public forums, classroom presentations, and digital campaigns, we illuminate how book bans often target communities of color and LGBTQ+ youth, suppress historical truths, and silence critical perspectives.
 Our educational content draws from current data and investigative reporting to empower individuals to push back effectively and legally.

 Training the next generation of advocates, educators, and policymakers to fight back against book bans and restrictive policies in their communities.

-Providing legal resources, amicus briefs, and policy advocacy to challenge unconstitutional censorship and promote the Freedom to Read at the state level
+Providing legal resources, amicus briefs, and policy advocacy to challenge unconstitutional censorship and promote the Freedom to Read at the state level.

 Our legal work includes submitting amicus briefs in cases of national significance, advising local and state policymakers, and supporting litigation against unconstitutional censorship laws.
 We use legal precedent from the Supreme Court and insights from leading First Amendment experts to highlight how recent laws are vague, overbroad, and discriminatory—violating students’ rights to access diverse viewpoints and librarians’ freedom to provide information.